Venthe/gitea-helm-chart/README.md

 Additionally, this chart provides LDAP and admin user configuration with values, as well as being deployed as a statefulset to retain stored repositories.

+## Update and versioning policy

+The Gitea helm chart versioning does not follow Gitea's versioning.
+The latest chart version can be looked up in https://dl.gitea.io/charts or in the [repository releases](https://gitea.com/gitea/helm-chart/releases).

+The chart aims to follow Gitea's releases closely.
+There might be times when the chart is behind the latest Gitea release.
+This might be caused by different reasons, most often due to time constraints of the maintainers (remember, all work here is done voluntarily in the spare time of people).
+If you're eager to use the latest Gitea version earlier than this chart catches up, then change the tag in `values.yml` to the latest Gitea version.
+Note that besides the exact Gitea version one can also use the `:1` tag to automatically follow the latest Gitea version.
+This should be combined with `image.pullPolicy: "Always"`.
+Note that using the `:1` will also automatically jump to new minor release (e.g. from 1.13 to 1.14) which may eventually cause incompatibilities if major changes happened between these versions.
+Though most often no issues will encountered and the chart maintainers aim to communicate early if this would be the case.
+You might

 ## Dependencies

 Gitea can be run with an external database and cache.
 This chart provides those